spezifanta/recipes/cakes/almond-cake.md

 - 1 bag of baking powder
 - 4 tablespoon of cream

-Mix everything together and put on a greased cookie sheet for 20 minutes at 175 degrees celsius.
+Mix everything together and put it on a greased cookie sheet for 20 minutes at 175 degrees celsius.

 ## Topping